matrix-org/matrix-spec-proposals/proposals/4033-event-thread-and-order.md

 creating the aggregated receipt event.
 If the server does not have the referenced event and so does not know its order, this property may be omitted, and clients will need to look up the event themselves to determine its order.

+Note that the `order` property for a particular event will probably be the same for every user, so will be repeated multiple times in an aggregated receipt event.
+This structure was chosen to reduce the chance of breaking existing clients by introducing `order` at a higher level.

 ### Proposed definition of *after*